rastawitch/hello-world/README.md

 # hello-world

 Hi!
-I'm Aga and this is my first contact with Github.
+I'm Aga and this is my first contact Github.